beatboxjs/ror-player/src/ui/help/app.md

 ### Opera

 1. Press Opera’s plus icon on the top left
-2. Press “Add to home screen”
+2. Press “Add to…” → “Home screen”